-On average a rental car in Japan costs RM 2,594 per week (RM 371 per day).
+On average hiring a car in Japan costs RM 2,621 per week (RM 374 per day).

 Driving conditions in Japan are generally very good, with roads well maintained and a large network of highways that crisscross the country.
 Roads are usually efficient and smooth.
 In Japan, traffic drives on the left, and it is important to note that there is a zero-tolerance policy on drinking and driving, with hefty fines or even deportation used to counter offenses.

 To rent a car in Japan, drivers must be at least 18 years of age.
 With the exception of a few European countries like Germany and Belgium, whose citizens may submit their domestic driving license with an official Japanese translation, it is essential to have an International Driver’s Permit (IDP) to rent a car in Japan.
 A credit card will also be required.

 Petrol prices in Japan are comparable to those in Europe but considerably higher than in the USA: expect to pay around ¥150 ($1.40) for a liter of gas, equivalent to around $5.29 for a gallon.
 Most petrol stations offer the option of self-service (menus in Japanese only) or full-service, in which case it may be helpful to know a few Japanese words.
 Payment is usually accepted in cash or credit card.